RelationRx/pyrelational/README.md

 The `PyRelationAL` package decomposes the active learning workflow into four main components: 1) a **data manager**, 2) a **model**, 3) an **AL strategy** built around an informativeness function, and 4) an **oracle** (see Figure above).
 Note that the oracle is external to the package.

-The **data manager** (defined in `pyrelational.data.data_manager.GenericDataManager`) wraps around a PyTorch Dataset and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.
+The **data manager** (defined in `pyrelational.data.data_manager.DataManager`) wraps around a PyTorch Dataset and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.

 The **model** (extending `pyrelational.models.generic_model.GenericModel`) wraps a user defined ML model (e.g. PyTorch Module, Flax module, or scikit-learn estimator) and handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout) if relevant.
 It also enables using ML models implemented using different ML frameworks (for example see `examples/demo/model_gaussianprocesses.py` or `examples/demo/scikit_estimator.py`).